-Learn how climate change is impacting your community and school.
+Learn how climate change is impacting your community and school

-- Ask your Social Studies, Science, Math, English, and other teachers to incorporate climate change in their lesson plans - Read the local news and check out local organizations, such as local land trusts and conservation organizations, to learn about key issues impacting your community
+- Ask your Social Studies, Science, Math, English, and other teachers to incorporate climate change in their lesson plans

+- Read the local news and check out local organizations, such as local land trusts and conservation organizations, to learn about key issues impacting your community

 - Learn more from sources such as:

 - NOAA's Maps and Data.

 - Classroom-Ready Data Resources

 - Probable Futures

 - This Is Cooler (featuring student leader, Gianna!)

-Identify a climate- or environmental-focused club or community group to join.
-We recommend (though there are many, many more that you can connect with):
+Identify a climate or environmental-focused club or community group to join.
+Our student leaders recommend (though there are many, many more that you can connect with):

-- American Conservation

-Coalition

 - Big Blue and You

-- Fridays for Future
+- YOUNGO

+- The Sunrise Movement

+- Student Conservation Association

 - GenCLEO (only in FL)

-- Local 4-H Clubs/ Extension Offices
+- Local 4-H Clubs/Extension Offices

 - The Sierra Club

-- The Sunrise Movement
+- Fridays for Future

+- Youth Climate Strike

 - This is Zero Hour

-- YOUNGO

-- Youth Climate Strike